 Assuming you have no credit card or high-interest debt at the moment, another short term investment to consider is taking out a credit card with a cash-back bonus.
 The trick here is that if you were going to spend $1,000 in the next three months anyway, then why not put that money on a card that has an introductory offer that will give you a nice chunk of change for spending a certain level of money within the first 2-4 months of being a cardholder with them?

-Some credit card companies offer miles or points in lieu of specifically cash-back offers, but regardless: you could get money back just for using your new credit card (just beware applying for too many cards in a 2-year timeframe and getting lots of hard pulls on your credit report!).
+Some credit card companies offer miles or points instead of specifically cash-back offers.
+Still, regardless: you could get money back just for using your new credit card (beware of applying for too many cards in a 2-year timeframe and getting lots of hard pulls on your credit report!).

 Investing is both a short and long-term financial strategy.
 While the number of investment options available can feel overwhelming at times, don’t focus solely on long-term goals like rental properties and retirement.
 You should be investing for short term gains as well.
 The key is consistent, diverse investments.
 And, with a little bit of luck and a strategy, you’ll be on track to earning a passive income and meeting your savings goals.